 Max Baer’s brother Buddy is the saloon heavy.
 Chuck makes short work of him though.
 I’m glad he wasn’t pruned anyway.

 Even the poster was poor

 It’s one of those flashback movies.
 It opens in 1966 in a restaurant with barman Arthur O’Connell (I always think he looks like Frank Ferguson) telling census clerk James MacArthur the story, then the screen goes all blurry, you know how they do, in case we viewers are too dumb to understand it’s a flashback.
 So we see Chuck being branded and then as he lies there it goes blurry once again and we get a flashfurtherback to his courting of Jessie.
 Then it's fast forward again to 1894.
 At the end of the story we return to the diner in 1966 and the clerk wondering if it wasn’t all just a tall tale as he drives off.
-So there’s quite a lot of blurriness.
+So there’s quite a lot of time travel with accompanying blurriness.

 The buffalo hunter returns

 Jonas is kind to his horse and strokes a cat while Johnsy has been cruel to the poor puss.
 You don’t need to be Umberto Eco to read the semiotics.
 All in all, though, Chuck is hardly the vengeful Tiger he is supposed to be, being too Lucas McCainish to convince.